 Any questions you have about your loan application should go to the student loan servicer you selected for your consolidation loan.
 When you apply for a Direct consolidation loan, you will want to continue to make payments on your federal student loans right up until you receive notice from your federal student loan servicer that your loan has been paid off.
 Failing to make student loan payments can negatively affect your credit, as well as result in late-payment fees, which is why it’s so important you keep up with your payments until your consolidation loan has been finalized.
 If you have questions about consolidation before you apply, you can contact the Education Department’s Loan Consolidation Information Call Center at 1-800-557-7392.

 A Direct consolidation loan allows you to consolidate multiple federal education loans into a single loan so you’ll have a single loan payment to make each month, instead of three or four or more.
 It also may lower your monthly payments by giving you as long as 30 years to repay.

-Consolidating federal student loans may give you a much-needed break on your monthly student loan payments.
-But that lower monthly payment amount comes with a price.
-By increasing your loan repayment period, you’ll have more payments to make and pay more interest.
+While consolidating federal student loans may give you a much-needed break on your monthly student loan payments, that lower monthly payment amount comes with a price.
+By increasing your loan repayment period, you’ll have more payments to make and will end up paying more in interest.

-There are no prepayment penalties with a Direct Consolidation Loan, so feel free to pay ahead when you have the extra cash.
+There are no prepayment penalties with a Direct consolidation loan, so feel free to pay more when you have the extra cash — it’ll help you save on interest.
 And there is no application fee when you apply.

 As you pay down your student loans, it’s a good idea to keep track of your credit score.
 Paying on time, over time, can help you build — or maintain — good credit.
-You can monitor your credit scores using Credit.com’s Credit Report Card, which is a free tool that updates your scores and credit overview every month.
+You can see how your student loans factor into your credit standing by getting two of your credit scores for free on Credit.com.

 To learn more about student loans and how they impact your credit, read more from our experts by visiting our Student Loan Learning Center.